 What’s more, 79% of shoppers dissatisfied with a web page’s performance say they’re unlikely to return, and 44% say they’d tell a friend about a bad online experience.

 That’s bad for business.

 Glad you asked.

 Google PageSpeed Insights allows you to analyse the performance of your web page on both mobile and desktop.
 It also provides recommendations as to how you can improve your speed.
-This is the result for Smithfield Foods:

 The one downside of PageSpeed Insights is that the ‘How to fix’ sections are really for the tech-savvy and the recommendations for optimising images are code-based.